PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:39:39
+Last updated: 2024-04-02 18:40:13
-Random Quote: Discovery consists of seeing what everybody has seen and thinking what nobody else has thought. - Jonathan Swift
+Random Quote: An ounce of emotion is equal to a ton of facts. - John Junor